 General Considerations for Program Implementation:

 GAC: New Idea - RSP Program should consider security threats and use tools such as ICANN’s DAAR to identify any potential security risks for an application.
+Question from Jeff: How exactly would DAAR be used for this purpose?
+DAAR looks at current activity within a particular string, not at the likelihood of security threats in future applications.

 RrSG: New Idea - Program should take into consideration interoperability with ICANN-accredited registrars and there should be additional standardization of certain operational requirements.
+Note from Jeff: In discussion with Registrars at GDD Summit, they indicated that this comment was meant for all RSPs and not just those in the Pre-Approval Program.
+So to the extent that in general we adopt this requirement, it would be adopted for all RSPs.

 NCSG: New Idea - The program should be clear and transparent.
 Supports public cataloging of receipts against RSPs, and investigation and response taken to the complaints, as well as a process for rejecting approved RSPs.

-Google: Concerns - Program should avoid processes and structures that show undue preference to incumbent RSPs versus prospective RSPs and should be equally available to both.

-MarkMonitor: Concerns - Program should not be a barrier to new market entrants.

-LEMARIT: Concerns - All the RSPs in the market should compete on equal terms and the same rules and conditions should be applicable to all of them.
+Comment from Jeff: Generally there are no compliance actions against an RSP, but rather against Registry Operators.
+How would this information be used?

 Timing of Program Launch (draft recommendations suggest launching program 3 months before next application window opens):